shinokada/imgtaggen/README.md

 </p>

 A CLI tool for generating a responsive image tag with support for AVIF and WebP formats.
 It will also calculate image ratio.

-Use in conjunction with [batch-img-con](https://www.npmjs.com/package/batch-img-con)."
+It is recommended to use this script in conjunction with [batch-img-con](https://www.npmjs.com/package/batch-img-con).

 <p align="center">
 <picture>